excid3/rails/guides/source/getting_started.md

 Rich text fields with Action Text
 --------------------------------

-Many applications need rich text with embeds and Rails provides this functionailty out of the box with Action Text.
+Many applications need rich text with embeds (i.e. multimedia elements) and Rails provides this functionailty out of the box with Action Text.

 To use Action Text, you'll first run the installer: